-To provide a specific example on the detrimental impact to local control, Texas Municipal League, Legislative Update - June 7, 2019 put S.B.
+To provide a specific example on the detrimental impact to local control and the double standard created by State officials, Texas Municipal League, Legislative Update - June 7, 2019 put S.B.
 2 into perspective:

 "Consider that the state budget passed this session will grow state general revenues, supported by state taxes, by at least 9.5% more than the budget passed two years ago (and perhaps higher, depending on how the numbers are calculated).
 No vote of the people was held to sanction that growth, yet cities must take increases over 3.5% to their voters.
 The only possible explanation for that cognitive dissonance is that the state legislature thinks their decisions are superior to those of local officials."